WebOfTrustInfo/rwot1-sf/draft-documents/satisfying-real-world-use-cases.md

    _selectively discloses_ any attributes additionally required by the bank, and establishes a conventional account.

-Systemtically, this system requires a check of the Know Your Client and Anti-Money Laundering regulations (KYC/AML) of the jurisdiction or country that is being approached.
+Systematically speaking, implementing this protocol requires reference to the Know Your Client and Anti-Money Laundering regulations (KYC/AML) of the jurisdiction or country that is being approached.
 Once the regulatory compliance identity criteria are established, the delta between the existing quality of identity and the required quality of identity must be established.
-Common processes can then be built for improving identity to a level that passes the KYC/AML tests which are the chief barriers to accessing established financial services.
+Common processes can then be built for improving identity to a level that passes the KYC/AML tests, which are the chief barriers to accessing established financial services.

-Preserving low cost of access and progressive establishment of reputation are both essential to maintaining accessibility to services.
+In any case, preserving low cost of access and progressive establishment of reputation are both essential to maintaining accessibility to services.

 #### Commentary: Technology Possibilities